erlenddahl/teapot-lidar/README.md

                         If given a positive number larger than 0, this many frames will be skipped between every frame read from the PCAP file.
+  --downsample-after DOWNSAMPLE_AFTER
+                        The cloud will be downsampled after this many frames (which is an expensive operation for large clouds, so don't do it too often).
   --preview {always,end,never}
                         Show constantly updated point cloud and data plot previews while processing ('always'), show them only